 Build up your attention to both the throttle and the engine sound, as it’s more important and brings the thinking out of that one little thing – to concentrate on more important things such as traffic.
 From there, you should be able to put your left foot on the ground, right foot on the rear brake and be in the ready position

 3. What is the Ready Position?

 Ready position while the bike is running is:

-- Pressing on the rear brake to ensure you don’t roll forwards or backward.
+Pressing on the rear brake to ensure you don’t roll forward or backward.

 4. No Neutral Unless You Need to Give Your Hand a Rest